joerivanveen/bloembraaden/README.md

 ## What does it do

 Bloembraaden is an elegant cms that serves ‘single page apps’ using templating.
-It does not force anything on you, there are no ‘themes’, you must start from scratch.
+It does not force anything on you, there are no ‘themes’, you will start from scratch.

 It provides the backend / cms for your client and some integrations like Instagram, payment providers, Google services.